ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 as a “staging area” where changes to the commitment transaction can be proposed.
 Later on, either side can decide when it wants its counterparty to commit the changes in the staging commitment.
-For those of you who love a good analogy - this is very much like a git workflow: past commits are out of date, your latest committed changes represents the current state of your project and any changes that are not yet committed are in staging.
+For those of you who love a good analogy - this is very much like a git workflow: past commits are out of date, but they tell a nice story of what has happened, your latest committed changes represent the current state of your project and any changes that are not yet committed are in staging.

 ![](/normalChanOp/state-3.png#center)